OoriData/Toolio/README.md

 Builds on: https://github.com/otriscon/llm-structured-output/

+## Schema-steered structured output (3SO)

+There is sometimes confusion over the various ways to constrain LLM output

+* You can basically beg the model through prompt engineering (detailed instructions, few-shot, etc.), then attempt generation, check the results, and retry if it doesn't conform (perhaps with further LLM begging in the re-prompt).
+This gives uneven results, is slow and wasteful, and ends up requiring much more powerful LLMs.
+* Toolio's approach, which we call schema-steered structured output (3SO), is to convert the input format of the grammar (JSON schema in this case) into a state machine which applies those rules as hard constraints on the output sampler.
+Rather than begging the LLM, we steer it.

+In either case you get better results if you've trained or fine-tuned the model with a lot of examples of the desired output syntax and structure, but the LLM's size, power and training are only part of the picture with S3O.

 ## Specific components and usage modes

 * `toolio_server` (command line)—Host MLX-format LLMs for structured output query or function calling via HTTP requests
 * `toolio_request` (command line)—Execute HTTP client requests against a server
-* `toolio.model_manager` (Python API)—Encapsulate an MLX-format LLM for convenient, in-resident query with structured output or function calling
+* `toolio.local_model_runner` (Python API)—Encapsulate an MLX-format LLM for convenient, in-resident query with structured output or function calling
 * `toolio.client.struct_mlx_chat_api` (Python API)—Make a toolio server request from code

 <table><tr>